Hong Kong company law

 For a significant controller:

-nature of control over the company
+the nature of the person’s control over the company.

 For a designated representative: